sreegayu23/sreegayu23/README.md

 - Currently pursuing my Post Graduate in Data Science and Business Analytics.

  -  Strong proficiency in programming languages like Python ,R, , MATLAB ,Scala, Tensorflow , PyTorch, , C#,Java, Objective-C, Swift .
- -   Expertise in working in various IDEs: Xcode, Xamarin Studio, Visual Studio , Android Studio, Jupyter notebook,Spyder coding in python, Outsystems.
+ -   Expertise in working in various IDEs:  Visual Studio , Jupyter notebook,Spyder coding in python, Xcode, Xamarin Studio, Outsystems, Android Studio
  -   Well-versed with Agile methodologies.
 <!---
 sreegayu23/sreegayu23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.